woodie/gollum-wiki-oauth/README.md

-We'd like to eventually have an automated setup when possible and maybe even create a [stateless container image](https://github.com/gollum/gollum/issues/1767) Installing `Nginx`, `Let's Encrypt ` and `Gollum` are straight forward, but setting up the OAuth proxy is a bit tricky.
+We'd like to eventually have an automated setup when possible and maybe even create a [stateless container image](https://github.com/gollum/gollum/issues/1767) Installing `Nginx`, `Let's Encrypt ` and `Gollum` are straight forward, but setting up the OAuth proxy was a bit tricky.
+Special thanks to our new friends for helping out with this.

 ### The files